IdoBar/par-spanner/README.md

-# wrap-a-blast
+# PARallel SPlitter and ANnotater -- par_spanner
-A shell wrapper to split a large input FASTA file and then execute parallel processes of NCBI BLAST, with GNU parallel
+A shell wrapper to split a large input FASTA file and then execute parallel processes of NCBI BLAST or HMMscan annotations, with GNU parallel

 ### Requirements
 The following software need to be installed and accessible from the command line (in the user `$PATH` variable):